gwappa/gin-howto/docs/source/gin-repositories.rst

 Accessing to a repository
 --------------------------

-In order to have an access to a repository, you have to:
+In order to have an access to a repository:

-- be **logged in as a user**:
+- You have to be **logged in as a user**:

     - **from the web interface**, you can use the "Sign in" button on the top-right corner.